LAMurakami/blog/_posts/2020-06-09-The-statement-aws.lam1.us-is-an-alias-is-wrong.md

 ---
 layout: post
 title:  "The statement *aws.lam1.us is an alias for lamurakami.duckdns.org* from host is wrong!"
-date:   2020-06-09 19:47:12 -0800
+date:   2020-06-09 11:47:12 -0800
 categories: jekyll update
 ---
-This phrase is returned when I use the host command on a linux system.
-The host command is a DNS lookup utility and actually iterprets this argument as a domain name or an IP address that is to be looked up.
+This phrase is returned when I use the `host` command on a linux system.
+The `host` command is a DNS lookup utility and actually iterprets this argument as a domain name or an IP address that is to be looked up.

 As I analyze my initial response I understand that there was a time when I didn't consider it wrong.
 That was before what is now known as the [World Wide Web][World-Wide-Web].
-The host command was developed by the Internet Software Consortium who also developed the BIND daemon decades before the web, browsers and the http protocol existed.
+The `host` command was developed by the Internet Software Consortium who also developed the BIND daemon decades before the web, browsers and the http protocol existed.

 Today I think of a host name as the name of a website.
 I then have to add that different protocols can lead you to different websites.
 Apache2 and most web servers can support the https protocol which adds encryption and authentication as well as the less secure http protocol and can serve it from a different DocumentRoot just as it can have a different DocumentRoot based on the host name.
 For me an alias is a host name that leads you to the same website, served from the same DocumentRoot.